tonybutt/blockchain-developer-bootcamp-final-project/README.md

   const contract = useContract(secureCodeContractAddr, SECURE_CODE_ABI);
 ...
 ```

+NFT MetaData is stored within the nft directory
+The docs directory contains all the documentation for the applicaion
 ## Unit Testing

-The unit tests are contained in the file at: *GrantMgmt/test/grant_manager.js*.
+The unit tests are contained in the file at: *contract/test/grant_manager.js*.

 Ensure the file '*truffle-config.js*' has the following settings to set the port to **7545**: